erickbaor17/testGit/README.md

 This project is for testing my ability using Git and GitHub.

-The topics seen in this tutorial are:
+The topics seen in this tutorial based on [Git Docs](https://git-scm.com/docs) are:
 + Setup and Config
   + **git**
   + **config**